Hobo-Hilly/SecurityPlus/Cryptography/IPsec/README.md

 EX: How about a situation where you have one user that needs to make a connection across the public network into a remote access server and then gain access to the corporate resources or the resources within the corporate network.

-- We would use a remote access VPN says well
+- We would use a remote access VPN as well

 Now the difference between those two types of VPNs.
 Site to Site means that the routers, the gateways are establishing a tunnel for encrypted communication here with remote access VPN.

-You'll notice that we do not have two routers here, right?
-It's not site to site.
+You'll notice that we do not have two routers here.
+Because It's not site to site.
 What we have is client software typically running on the operating system of the client.
-That's gonna connect, and they're gonna connect into a gateway, so you might hear it called client Gateway, or even just a remote access.
+That's gonna connect, and they're gonna connect into a gateway, so you might hear it called Client Gateway, or even just a remote access.

 - But notice the difference here.
 Multiple connections can be used in these site to site type VPNs.